Sounds you can smell: Panasonic Aromation adds aromas to your arias

 To illustrate the idea, Panasonic offered two sliding points on a scattergraph-like grid, pitting a mood against sonic intensity.
 Softer, calmer tunes would give off a rose-like scent, while livelier, heavier beats released peppery, citrusy smells.

-As a concept piece, the Aromation is as much an experiment as it is any device with an end-user or market spot in mind.
-But look to the way we enjoy our tunes now, with noise-cancelling headphones designed to fully immerse the listener in their favourite songs.
+As a concept piece, the Aromation is as much an experiment as it is a device with an end-user or market spot in mind.
+But look to the way we enjoy our tunes now, with noise-cancelling headphones designed to fully immerse the listener in their favorite songs.